AliBerkKaraarslan/EncodeAnythingToImage/README.md

-# EncryptAnythingToImage
+# EncodeAnythingToImage

-EncryptAnythingToImage is a Python project that allows you to encrypt any file by converting its binary data into RGB values and storing it in an image.
+EncodeAnythingToImage is a Python project that allows you to encode any file by converting its binary data into RGB values and storing it in an image.
 This repository contains two scripts: `encoder.py` and `decoder.py`.
 The `encoder.py` script encodes a file into an image, and the `decoder.py` script decodes the image back into the original file.

 ## Features